IceGawd/Phantom-Keys/README.md

 ### threadCircularApplication
+*This whole thing does full screen visual effects such as darkening edges and spiralling pixels*
 | **Type** | **Variable Name** | **Description** |
 | :------: | :---------------: | :-------------: |
 | RenderWindow& | window | N/A |